DrNickRedfern/altmetric.jl/README.md

 # altmetric.jl
-This Julia module retrieves Altmetrics data using a article's digital object identifier and formats it as a data frame.
+This Julia module retrieves publication data using a article's digital object identifier from a vareity of open APIs and formats it as a data frame.

-## Example:
+## Example

 Load the module: